MrChickenX/grades/README.md

   - Check Developer Tools → Application/Storage → Local Storage for known keys.
   - If you have a backup file, try importing it.

+## Credits
+The sidebar design is based on a template from Coding2Go: https://www.coding2go.com

 ---